Common Mistakes to Avoid When Fitting a Child Car Seat

 - Children aged six months to four years can use either a rear facing car seat or a forward facing car seat.

-- Children aged four years to approximately seven years must travel in a forward facing car seat or booster seat.
+- Children aged four years to seven years (approx.) must travel in a forward facing car seat or booster seat.
+Although staying in a harnessed seat is the safest option.

-TIP 2: Consider The Height Of The Child
+TIP 2: Regularly Check The Height Of The Child

-In addition to using age as a guide, current car seats feature a shoulder height marker which dictates use.
+This is the best method of ensuring that the child is safely restrained for as long as possible.
+In addition to using age as a guide, child car seats feature a shoulder height marker which dictates use.

 Your child should remain in a rear facing seat or position until their shoulder is in-line or above the forward facing height marker.